-- Notify Shape Corp prior to any repair, replacing of parts, or modification to tooling/gages. - Shape Corp owned tooling/gages must be identified with customer and or Shape asset tag, to be coordinated with our Shape Corp.
-Program Manager / Quality Engineer - Calibration to be completed as stated on the gages. - Preventative maintenance established and in place for all tooling. - Inventory spare parts for wearable items
+- Notify Shape Corp prior to any major repair, replacing of non-maintained parts, or modification to tooling/gages that would affect the dimensions of product. - Shape Corp owned tooling/gages must be identified with customer and or Shape asset tag, to be coordinated with our Shape Corp.
+Program Team. - Gages used on Shape Corp. parts must be calibrated per the calibration due date as stated on the gages/checking aids.
+This includes but not limited to check fixtures, calipers, mic's, etc. - Preventative maintenance established and in place for all tooling/gages. - Inventory of spare parts for wearable items.